zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability.

 This is where middleware comes to the rescue.
-Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above concerns using ++ and @@ operators as shown below.
+Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above-mentioned concerns using ++ and @@ operators as shown below.

 #### Cleaned up code using middleware to address cross-cutting concerns like auth, req/resp logging, etc.
 ```scala